zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/using_genai/start_from_blank_app.md

 #### Creating a Page

-Copy the `ConversationalUI_FullScreenChat` page from the **ConversationalUI > USE_ME > Pages** into your module, which can be named as `MyFirstBot` module.
+Copy the `ConversationalUI_FullScreenChat` page from the **ConversationalUI > USE_ME > > Conversational UI > Pages** into your module, which can be named as `MyFirstBot` module.
 Alternatively, if you do not plan to make any changes to the page, you can use it directly without copying.

 #### Configuring the Page Parameter and Chat Box Settings